E-learning in Pakistan: COMSATS University

 Located in Islamabad, the capital of Pakistan, COMSATS University Islamabad has a virtual campus.
 This campus is called CUI VC and it offers students online courses through asynchronous learning sessions.

 Virtual lectures to students in rural Multan

 COMSATS University began offering online lectures through COMSATS Internet.
 Students in Chak 5 Multan were able to receive lectures through this service from teachers in the capital city, Islamabad, campus.
 The university began focusing on higher education opportunities in other rural areas as well.

 University of Peshawar

 The University of Peshawar offers students distance learning opportunities.
 It provides resources like e-libraries, audio/video lectures, computer mediated instructions, and other web-enabled materials.

-British Trade Test Institute BTTI

-British Trade Test Institute BTTI one of the leading International Online E Learning Institute in Pakistan offering multiple e learning and Trade courses through its website.